-My kids have never had TMJ, but one has had neck pain and both children are prone to fibromyalgia.
-So this means I have three people to experiment on in our family to see what helps our pain problems.
+My children have never had TMJ, but one has had neck pain and both children are prone to fibromyalgia.
+So this means I have three people to experiment on in our family to see what helps our pain from tight muscle problems.
 While exercises, posture training and yoga help a lot, the number one factor that influences whether we have joint and muscle problems or not on a given day seems to be our diet, especially the amount of magnesium rich foods we eat.

 I also used to suffer from menorrhagia (heavy menstrual bleeding) which I suspect was one of the reasons I was magnesium deficient.
 I was able to control my menorrhagia through changing my diet, which is written up in my section on Menorrhagia.